brson/excellar/README.md

 Once we buy the ETF, then the calculation becomes: `(etf_market_value + cash_reserves - fees) / total_xusg = (5000 + 0 - 0) / 5000 = 1`

 If the price of the ETF was to double then `xusg_price` becomes: `(etf_market_value + cash_reserves - fees) / total_xusg = (10000 + 0 - 0) / 5000 = 2`

-You will notice that small movements in the price of the ETF will not affect the price of the bond on chain.